What Do Robotics Technician Do?

-Robotics Technician Job Description Build, install, test, or maintain robotic equipment or related automated production systems.
+Job Description: Build, install, test, or maintain robotic equipment or related automated production systems.

-When polled, Robotics Technicians say the following skills are most frequently used in their jobs:
+Robotics Technicians state the following job skills are important in their day-to-day work.

 Repairing: Repairing machines or systems using the needed tools.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.